cnr-isti-vclab/vclib/README.md

     - **IO**: the `Core` module contains an inner module for input/output operations (loading from and saving to files) that can use 3rd party libraries.
 It can be configured in order to avoid 3rd party libraries and be used in header-only mode.
   - **Render**: contains the rendering library, that allows to render meshes using different rendering engines and different window managers and GUI libraries.
   - **External**: contains algorithms and data structures that use external libraries, like VCG, etc.
-  - **Processing**: contains algorithms for high level mesh and geometry processing tasks that can be used as black box actions.
   - **Bindings**: contains the python bindings of the library.

 ## Documentation